-With Google Analytics within your strategy, you can work a digital “funnel”, where you can establish a series of steps that a visitor must follow to feel that he has the necessary information to buy your product or hire your services.
+With Google Analytics within your strategy, you can work a digital “funnel,” where you can establish a series of steps that a visitor must follow to feel that he has the necessary information to buy your product or hire your services.

 Do you know how many people enter your website daily and monthly?
-Google Analytics gives you this information and much more.
+Google Analytics gives you this information, and much more.
 Let’s take an example:

-A company directs all its advertising efforts to its website where it sells its products through the e-commerce platform.
+A company directs all its advertising efforts to its website, where it sells its products through the e-commerce platform.

 - What would be the first thing that should be looked at?
-The “Landing Page” is the first thing we should look at, this should convey relevant and concise information.
+The “Landing Page” is the first thing we should look at; this should convey relevant and concise information.

 - Which page or product do you want to promote?
-When you create a promotion in social networks or with search engine marketing you must direct the link depending on the product that you want to promote.
+When you create a promotion in social networks or with search engine marketing, you must direct the link depending on the product that you want to promote.

 - What pages do visit those that buy from you?
 This is very important since they are the areas that you should highlight in your promotions.

 - Which page do those who do not buy or leave your page visit?
-This is called the “Exit Page” and it is crucial that you identify and work with the content of this as soon as possible.
+This is called the “Exit Page,” and it is crucial that you identify and work with the content of this as soon as possible.

-Many “marketers” do not look at these areas but come to the determination of the effectiveness of a digital advertising strategy and/or effort for their monetary result or conversion, but is the website facilitating the process for the visitor?
+Many “marketers” do not look at these areas but come to the determination of the effectiveness of a digital advertising strategy and/or effort for their financial result or conversion, but is the website facilitating the process for the visitor?